Components -> Vitamins -> Fat soluble vitamins

 What are the health risks associated with vitamin A?

-Consuming excessive amounts of Vitamin A, especially in the form of retinol, can lead to vitamin toxicity and adverse health effects.
+Consuming excessive amounts of Vitamin A, particularly in the form of retinol (for example, from eating liver), can lead to vitamin toxicity and adverse health effects.
 These may include nausea, vomiting, blurred vision, bone pain, liver abnormalities, and other.
 It's important to meet your recommended daily intake but avoid excessive supplementation, especially without medical supervision.

 What if your vitamin A is low?

-A low intake of Vitamin A retinol activity equivalents may lead to night blindness, dry eyes, and an increased susceptibility to infections.
+A low intake of Vitamin A may lead to night blindness, dry eyes, and an increased susceptibility to infections.
 It is important to include vitamin A-rich foods such as carrots, sweet potatoes, spinach, and other in your diet to ensure adequate intake.

 How do vegans get their vitamin A intake?